 Pig teeth diagram

-To get an even better overview of your the teeth in your pig’s mouth, check out this diagram.
+To get an even better overview of the teeth in a pig’s mouth, check out this diagram.
 It shows all the molars, canines, tusks, and incisors and where they’re located.

 Do you have to cut pig’s teeth?